Please provide your zip code to see plans in your area.

 Many Medicare beneficiaries who struggle to afford the cost of Medicare coverage are eligible for help through a Medicare Savings Program (MSP).
 In Tennessee, these programs pay for Medicare Part B premiums, Medicare Part A and B cost-sharing, and – in some cases – Part A premiums.

-MSP asset limits: The asset limits for QMB, SLMB and QI are $7,860 if single and $11,800 if married.
+Asset limits: Tennessee uses the federal asset limits for QMB, SLMB and QI – which are $9,090 if single and $13,630 if married.

-Medicare covers a great number services – including hospitalization, physician services, and prescription drugs – but Original Medicare doesn’t cover important services like vision and dental benefits, and can leave enrollees with significant cost sharing obligations.
+Medicare covers a great number of services – including hospitalization, physician services, and prescription drugs – but Original Medicare doesn’t cover important services like vision and dental benefits, and can leave enrollees with significant cost sharing obligations.
 Some beneficiaries – those whose incomes make them eligible for Medicaid – can receive coverage for Medicare cost sharing and Medicaid-covered services if they’re enrolled in Medicaid benefits for the aged, blind and disabled (ABD).

 In Tennessee, Medicaid ABD does not cover any adult dental care.
-Here is a list of free or low cost dental clinics in Tennessee.

 Medicaid ABD also does not cover routine vision care in Tennessee.